Skip to content

 Multi-factor authentication

-ZKP Auth is single-factor: knowledge of the username and password.
-It provides no second factor and does not integrate with TOTP, WebAuthn, or hardware keys.
+ZKP Auth is single-factor: possession of the device and knowledge of the PIN.
+It provides no second factor and does not integrate with TOTP or out-of-band codes.
+WebAuthn integration (hardware-backed keys) is planned as a KeyStorage backend in a future release.

 Brute-force protection